anohjr/workshop-js-fullstack-jwt/README.md

   - 1 Create a page component `ResetPassword` that include a form with a password input and a submit button

-  - 2 Get the token in the url with `useParams` hook : https://reactrouter.com/en/main/hooks/use-params
+  - 2 Get the token in the url with `useSearchParams` hook : https://reactrouter.com/en/main/hooks/use-search-params

   - 3 Add a handleSubmit method for calling the post route `resetPassword` with axios